 Rain Barrel Winterizing Tips

-– Make sure that the water source is disconnected for the winter so that no additional water runs into your barrel.
+– Disconnect the water source for the winter so that no additional water runs into your barrel.

 – Use up or drain the rain barrel so there is no water left inside.
-Water left in for the winter may freeze and crack the barrel itself.
+Water left in for the winter may freeze and crack the barrel.

-– Open the barrel’s spigot and leave it open while not in use.
-This will avoid freeze damage to the hardware of the barrel.
+– Open the barrel’s spigot and leave it open while not in use to avoid freeze damage to the hardware of the barrel.

 – Rinse the interior of the barrel.
 Now is a good time to clean the barrel of sediment build up that occurs in many rain barrels during the rainy season.